The Silverchair Learning Center

 Log in to take a course or manage your account

 About Chronic Obstructive Pulmonary Disease

 The course gives nurses working with a geriatric population a review of a common pulmonary disease among the elderly, Chronic Obstructive Pulmonary Disease (COPD).
-After completing this course, nurses should be better able to understand current medical treatments and how to provide a higher care level for residents with COPD, and to prevent initial or re-hospitalizations of those with COPD.
+After completing this course, nurses who care for those with COPD should be able to better understand current medical treatment resulting in a higher level of care of these residents.